 For operation outside a building, a shelter housing with electrically operated louvres is available as an option.
-Transformers connected across the generator output supply current to the motors.
+Generator output supplies current to the louvre motors.

-When the generator is operating, current in the transformers actuate the motors and open the louvres.
+When the generator is operating, current actuates the motors and opens the louvres.
 The louvres are held open for the duration of the set operation, then are closed by return springs when the set is shut down.